joshbalfour/node-cognitive-services/README.md

 ##### Description

-<p>Add a representative face to a person for identification.
+Add a representative face to a person for identification.
 The input face is specified as an image with a targetFace rectangle.
-        It returns an persistedFaceId representing the added face and this persistedFaceId will not expire. </p>
+        It returns an persistedFaceId representing the added face and this persistedFaceId will not expire.
 <ul>
 <li>The persistedFaceId is only used in
-        <a href="/docs/services/563879b61984550e40cbbe8d/operations/563879b61984550f30395239">Face - Identify</a>
+        Face - Identify
 and
-<a href="/docs/services/563879b61984550e40cbbe8d/operations/563879b61984550f3039523e">Person - Delete a Person Face</a></li>
+Person - Delete a Person Face</li>
 <li>Each person has a maximum of 248 faces.</li>
 <li>JPEG, PNG, GIF(the first frame), and BMP are supported.
 The image file size should be no larger than 4MB.</li>
 <li>The detectable face size is between 36x36 to 4096x4096 pixels.
 The faces out of this range will not be detected.</li>
 <li>Rectangle specified by targetFace should contain exactly one face.
 Zero or multiple faces will be regarded as an error.
 Out of detectable face size, large head-pose, or very large occlusions will also result in fail to add a person face.</li>
 <li>The given rectangle specifies both face location and face size at the same time.
-There is no guarantee of corrent result if you are using rectangle which are not returned from <a href="/docs/services/563879b61984550e40cbbe8d/operations/563879b61984550f30395236">Face - Detect</a>.  </li>
+There is no guarantee of corrent result if you are using rectangle which are not returned from Face - Detect.  </li>
 </ul>
-  <h4>Http Method</h4>
+  Http Method
   POST